Writers gravitate to that emotional irritant deep within them and use a story to help work through solving their own personal problems.

 It also defines where the Throughline will fall.

-If we have an internal problem we are dealing with, then we will first try to solve it internally either through a Fixed Attitude or Way of Thinking.
+If we have an internal problem we are dealing with, then we will first try to solve it internally either through a Mind or Psychology.
 This is why a Be-er prefers to solve their problems internally.

 Note that this is only a preference.
 Clearly Main Characters can do both.
 What the